-Requirements for a specialty major after completion of the Elmhurst Management Program (business administration)
+Here are the requirements for a specialty major after completion of the Elmhurst Management Program (business administration).

 Students completing a specialty major receive a bachelor of science (B.S.) degree with a major in the specialty.
 Students who wish to major in a specialty area in the Business Department who have completed the business administration curriculum may subsequently complete one specialty major in the following manner:

 - Finance: BUS 340 Business Finance and the five specialty courses as listed in the Catalog for the finance major.

 - International Business: Additional courses selected with the approval of the Director of International Business Program.

 - Logistics and Supply Chain Management: Five courses as listed in the Catalog for the logistics and supply chain management major.

 - Management: Five specialty courses as listed in the Catalog for the management major.

 - Marketing: Four marketing specialty courses as listed in the Catalog plus BUS 430 Marketing Problems, the capstone course.

 - Students who complete the business administration curriculum and wish to declare a specialty major must file a change of major form with the Office of Admission.